How to Start Your Own LLC in Colorado - Complete Guide

 Open a Business Bank Account

-Keep personal and business finances separate to protect liability status.
-Banks typically require your EIN and Articles of Organization.
+Stay separate on personal and business financial to avoid liability status.
+The banks normally need your EIN and Articles of Organization.

 Get Business Insurance

-Coverage options include general liability, professional liability, workers' compensation, property insurance, commercial auto, equipment breakdown, and business owner's policies.
+The coverage plans are the general liability, professional liability, workers, property, commercial auto, equipment breakdown, and business owner plans.

 Maintain LLC Records